MiniGameWorlds/MiniGameWorld/resources/devWiki/game-guide/event-handler.md

 }
 ```

 Generally, event will be passed game is only playing, not waiting.
-But using waiting state of `@GameEvent` annotation, event is passed when the game is waiting.
+But using state option of `@GameEvent` annotation, event can be passed when the game is waiting.
 ```java
 @GameEvent(state = State.WAIT)
 public void onEnterBed(PlayerBedEnterEvent e) {
     e.getPlayer().sendMessage("you entered a bed");
 }
 ```
-Or `State.ALL`(WAIT + PLAY) also exists.
+Also `State.ALL` (WAIT + PLAY) is possible.
 ```java
 @GameEvent(state = State.ALL)
 public void onEnterBed(PlayerBedEnterEvent e) {